John Adams: Law practice and marriage

 In 1756, Adams began reading law under James Putnam, a leading lawyer in Worcester.
 In 1758, he earned an A.M. from Harvard, and in 1759 was admitted to the bar.
-He developed an early habit of writing about events and impressions of men in his diary; this included James Otis Jr.'s 1761 legal argument challenging the legality of British writs of assistance, allowing the British to search a home without notice or reason.
-Otis's argument inspired Adams to the cause of the American colonies.
+He developed an early habit of diary writing; this included his impressions of James Otis Jr.'s 1761 challenge to the legality of British writs of assistance, which allowed British officials to search a home without notice or reason.
+Otis's argument against the writs inspired Adams to the cause of the American colonies.